Olivia Hooker: Later life and legacy

 She was an associate member of Sigma Xi.

 Hooker was an active member of the White Plains/Greenburgh NAACP.

 In 1997, Hooker and other survivors of the massacre founded the Tulsa Race Riot Commission, to investigate the massacre, its aftermath, and seek reparations.

+In February 1999, Hooker was bestowed the award of Honorary Chief Petty Officer in the U.S. Coast Guard.
+The award was presented by the Eighth Master Chief Petty Officer of the Coast Guard, Vince Patton.

 In 2000, Hooker met Zeita Merchant, a black woman who in 2021 became the first person of an ethnic minority to hold the role of Commanding Officer of the U.S. Coast Guard Sector New York.
 Up until Hooker's death, she was a mentor to Merchant.

 Hooker retired in 2002, at the age of 87.

 In 2003, she was one of the plaintiffs in a federal lawsuit filed against the state of Oklahoma and the city of Tulsa by more than 100 survivors and about 300 descendants of people who lost their lives or property in the attacks, seeking compensation due to the local governments' involvement in the massacre.
 The US Supreme Court dismissed the case without comment in 2005.

 She joined the Coast Guard Auxiliary at age 95 and served as an auxiliarist in Yonkers, New York.

 In 2008, she starred as herself in the documentary Before They Die! and was said to be involved in many aspects of its inception.

 Hooker received the American Psychological Association Presidential Citation in 2011.

 In 2012, she was inducted into the New York State Senate Veterans' Hall of Fame.

 On February 9, 2015, Kirsten Gillibrand spoke in Congress to "pay tribute" to Hooker.
 In the same year, the Olivia Hooker Dining Facility on the Staten Island coast guard facility was named in her honor.
 A training facility at the Coast Guard's headquarters in Washington, D.C. was also named after her that same year.

 On May 20, 2015, President Barack Obama recognized Hooker's Coast Guard service and legacy while in attendance at the 134th Commencement of the United States Coast Guard Academy.

 On September 18, 2016, at the age of 101, Dr. Hooker, alongside Jonathan Galente received the first ever Manhattan Psychological Association (MPA) Anne Anastasi Award for being a "pioneering psychology teacher, researcher and practitioner".

 On November 11, 2018, Google honored her by telling her story as part of a Google Doodle for the Veterans Day holiday.

 Hooker died of natural causes in her home in White Plains, New York on November 21, 2018, at the age of 103.

-Tulsa Girl, by Shameen Anthanio-Williams, is a children's book focused on Hooker's experiences in the Tulsa Race riots.
+Tulsa Girl, by Shameen Anthanio-Williams, is a children's book focused on Hooker's experiences in the Tulsa race massacre.

-In October 2019, it was announced that the fast response cutter would be named in her honor.
-This will be the sixty-first Sentinel-class cutter, due to be delivered to the Coast Guard after 2023.
+In October 2019, it was announced that the sixty-first Coast Guard fast response cutter would be named in her honor.
+The was commissioned at her homeport of Pascagoula, Mississippi on January 22, 2026.